chef-boneyard/chef-rfc/new/rfc-process.md

 Each RFC will generally include the following sections:

-1. Preamble – Yaml frontmatter including the RFC ID number, author(s), status, and type.
+1. Metadata – Yaml frontmatter including the RFC ID number, author(s), status, and type.
 2. Abstract – A short (~200 word) description of the technical issue being addressed.